renzildourado/Datagram-Packet-Analyzer/README.md

 	For example,     java Pktanalyzer "C:\new_tcp_packet1.bin"
 	Another example, java Pktanalyzer "C:\Users\Renzil Dourado\Downloads\new_tcp_packet1.bin"
+	Sample input packets are provided  in the "Input packets" folder

 	If the bin file is in the same directory as the java file, you just need to specify the filename.
 	For example,    java Pktanalyzer "new_tcp_packet1.bin"